 Chiropractic can be an effective way to treat thoracic outlet syndrome, as Dr. Robert Ramsey will help improve mobility in your spine and restore normal nerve function in your neck and shoulder.

 Dr. Robert Ramsey is here in Gresham, OR to help you recover from thoracic outlet syndrome.
 We've been helping patients since 1997 and we can probably help you, too.
-First, we'll do a careful assessment to determine the root cause of your problem, and then decide how to restore your body's natural functioning.
-Call us today at (503) 667-6744 if you have questions or would like to make an appointment.
+Dr. Robert Ramsey will first determine what's causing your pain and then work to restore your body to its natural functioning.
+Give our office a call today at (503) 667-6744 to make an appointment.